Jamilah and the Hammam

 After a few moments, out came an old, rather hefty, Moroccan woman, wrapping her hijab tightly around her head, sweat running down her forehead and cheeks.
 Her figure was large, round and robust.
 We cowered as she walked toward us.

-Ahmed introduced us, and then held a conversation with her in Arabic, which I did not understand.
+Ahmad introduced us, and then held a conversation with her in Arabic, which I did not understand.
 I knew several prayers in Arabic because I received customary Quranic recitation and Islamiat lessons growing up.
 These always come handy in Muslim majority countries.
 After chatting with the woman for a few minutes, his smile turned into disappointment.

 He said, ‘She won’t allow you in there because she thinks you’re not Muslim.’